Category Archives: Retaining wall

 Anchored retaining wall or Tie back system – Installation method.

 The anchored walls are installed when the load acting on the structure is high.
 In this case, the design of cantilever retaining walls / piled retaining walls/ sheet piles etc seems uneconomical.
 Moreover, it is difficult to accommodate the foundation and structures due to space constraints.
-For enhancing the load-carrying capacity and economising the structure additional anchors are embedded in the earth to be stabilised.
+For enhancing the load-carrying capacity and economising the structure additional anchors are embedded in the earth to be stabilized.
 These anchors in combination with the main structure negotiate the loads.

 Related posts from vincivilworld